webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Romance.md

 ---
 aliases:
-  - Romance
+- "Romance"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Romance
 - Character-Arc
-title: Romance
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Romance
 >You want to strike up a relationship with a romantic partner.
 Perhaps you have a specific person in mind, or maybe you’re just interested in a relationship in general.